perrinresearch/dystroseq/tests/README.md

-# dystroSeq Test Suite
+# exonSeq Test Suite

-This directory contains comprehensive unit tests and integration tests for the dystroSeq bioinformatics tool.
+This directory contains comprehensive unit tests and integration tests for the exonSeq bioinformatics tool.

 ## Test Structure